Swab, Spit Or Stay Home? A Wide Variety Of Plans To Keep Coronavirus Off Campus

 Campus officials accepted Smith's recommendation that all faculty, staffers and students participating in any on-campus activities be required to get tested twice a week.

 Illinois can do that because its test is convenient and not as invasive as a test using a nasal swab.
-That means the campus doesn't need swabs, or as much personal protective equipment as it would otherwise need to collect and process the more invasive tests, Burke said.
+That means the campus doesn't need swabs, or as much personal protective equipment as it would otherwise need to collect and process the more invasive tests, Burke says.
 Analyzing the samples on-site at campus labs also avoids the backlogs occurring at public health and commercial labs.

 As colleges roll out plans, students mourn what would have been

-Most other colleges fall somewhere between the approaches of Mizzou and the University of Illinois, and many of their students are still uncertain how their fall semester will go.
+Most other colleges fall somewhere between the approaches of Missouri and the University of Illinois, and many of their students are still uncertain how their fall semester will go.

 At the University of Southern California, a private campus of about 48,500 students in Los Angeles, officials had hoped to have about 20% of classes in person — but the county government scaled that back, insisting on tougher rules for reopening than the statewide standards.